 Repeating an analysis of data starts with obtaining the original data and installing the software used for that analysis.
 Linuxbrew streamlines the installation of software in a repeatable fashion.
 Having the data and software is not itself sufficient, but is certainly a necessary component of reproducible science.

-BOSC 2016 - Developer tools and libraries Day Two, 9 July 2016, 14:00 - 14:40
+BOSC 2016 - Developer tools and libraries Day Two, 9 July 2016, 14:00 - 14:40 Session chair: Chris Fields BOSC

 SnoVault and encodeD: A novel object-based storage system and applications to ENCODE metadata